-Billy Dukes' music background includes jobs as music director and night DJ at WQDR 94.7 in Raleigh, N.C.; writer for Recoil Magazine, a monthly out of Grand Rapids, Mich.; and writer for the Kalamazoo Gazette in Kalamazoo, Mich.
+Billy Dukes is a Senior Editor and Executive Producer at Taste of Country, where he has over 11,000 articles to his name.
+His media background includes jobs as music director at WQDR 94.7 in Raleigh, N.C.; writer for Recoil Magazine, a monthly out of Grand Rapids, Mich.; and writer for the Kalamazoo Gazette in Kalamazoo, Mich.
 The Western Michigan University graduate followed a girl to Raleigh in 2006 and wisely married her one year later.
-In 2014, they moved to Nashville, where they now live with their two dogs, Daisy and Clementine, and their sons.
-In his free time, Billy enjoys playing and watching baseball, cycling and exploring nature.
+In 2014, they moved to Nashville, where they now live with their three sons.
+In his free time, Billy enjoys playing and watching baseball, cycling and home renovation.

 See Taste of Country Music Festival Day 1 in Under 60 Seconds